evalancaster/handson-2021-version-control/text/20_Undoing_in_Git_Reset_and_Revert.md

 ### Fixing a mistake with a new commit

 Creating a new commit that reverts an earlier change is very easy;
-just pass the linkgit:git-revert[1] command a reference to the bad commit; for example, to revert the most recent commit:
+just pass the [git revert](https://git-scm.com/docs/git-revert) command a reference to the bad commit; for example, to revert the most recent commit:

     $ git revert HEAD